-Exercising – Exercising your options is industry talk for buying the shares that are available to you.
+- Exercising – Exercising your options is an industry term for buying the shares that are available to you.

-Exercise date – This is the calendar day that you decided to exercise your options or buy your shares.
+- Exercise date – This is the calendar day that you decide to exercise your options or buy your shares.

 Non-qualified stock options (NSOs) give you the right to buy a set number of shares at a predetermined price, which is typically the market rate at the date those shares are issued.
 Usually you will have a deadline by which you can exercise these options, and generally speaking you will have to pay tax on the difference between the exercise price (the price you were promised you would be able to buy the stock for) and the fair market value at the time of selling.
 The difference will be subject to regular income tax and will also be subject to payroll taxes too.

-Incentive stock options (ISOs) also give you the right to buy the options at a predetermined price, which is determined using the company’s current 409A valuation.
-These options are more favorable when it comes to taxation as, if planned for carefully, the recipient pays for any profits at the capital gains rate, not the higher rate normally associated with other forms of income.
+Incentive stock options (ISOs) also give you the right to buy the options at a predetermined price, which is determined using the company’s current 409A valuation (also known as fair market value).
+These options are more favorable when it comes to taxation as, if planned for carefully, the recipient pays for any gains at the capital gains rate, not the higher rate normally associated with other forms of income.

 If you are unsure what kind of option you hold or that you are being offered, then speak to your employer.
 Alternatively, your stock option plan should contain a document that explains exactly what kind of options you have and the regulations that apply to them.

 Finally, there are restricted stock units (RSUs), which are more commonly allocated by mature companies.
-With RSUs, employees are effectively awarded one share, which gets taxed as ordinary income when the RSU vests.
-Essentially this means that employees are awarded stocks rather than paying for them, but the downside is that they are far less efficient as the employee is locked into paying taxes on those stocks at standard income rates.
+With RSUs, employees are effectively awarded a dollar value in shares, which gets taxed as ordinary income when the RSUs vest.
+Essentially this means that employees are awarded shares rather than paying for them, but the downside is that they are far less efficient as the employee is locked into paying taxes on those stocks at standard income rates.

 The purpose of stock options is to someday make you money, but that will only happen with careful planning, and that planning should begin the day you get your offer letter.